reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## Conclusion
 In this article, we learned about CORS and how to use CORS policy to communicate between websites from different origins.

-Here is a summary of the topics we covered:
+To recap, here are the main points that we covered:

 1. CORS is a security standard implemented by browsers that enables us to allow access to resources from a different origin.
 2. CORS requests are of three types: Simple, Preflight, and Request with Credentials.